London Country North East: County Bus & Coach

 However, on 7 October 1994 County Bus & Coach was sold to West Midlands Travel, who had also acquired the former London Buses subsidiary Westlink.
-In November 1994 County Bus & Coach became only the tenth operator in the UK to introduce low-floor vehicles into service, when four Dennis Lance SLFs with Wright Pathfinder bodywork were introduced to route 502 Harlow to Romford.
+In November 1994 County Bus & Coach became only the tenth operator in the UK to introduce low-floor vehicles into service, when four Dennis Lance SLFs with Wright Pathfinder bodywork were purchased with funding from Essex County Council for use on route 502, serving Harlow and Romford.
 West Midlands Travel was taken over by National Express in 1995, and the new owners decided not to keep their London companies.
 Westlink was the first to be sold, to London United in September 1995.
 One year later, County Bus & Coach was sold to the rapidly expanding Cowie Group.

-After also taking over British Bus on 1 August 1996, who owned most of the other former London Country Bus Services company, in November 1997 the Cowie Group was rebranded as Arriva.
+After also taking over British Bus on 1 August 1996, who owned most of the other former London Country Bus Services company; in November 1997 the Cowie Group was rebranded as Arriva.

 County Bus & Coach's garage at Grays was transferred to Arriva Southend in 2000, with that company becoming part of the Arriva Southern Counties operation in 2002.
 The rest of County Bus & Coach's routes, garages and vehicles became Arriva East Herts & Essex.
 This was later combined with the former Luton & District and London Country North West operations to form Arriva Shires & Essex, in which form County Bus & Coach continues to trade.